Self-Publishing Tips

 I’m a huge believer in reciprocity, so go ahead and “like” videos from authors’ channels you admire and leave them a comment.
 Maybe they’ll like you back.
 Even if they don’t, you’ll no doubt find something you enjoy, and that’s always a bonus.
 There are many, many videos on YouTube from writers giving tutorials on all aspects of the writing process.
 Subscribe to these channels, sit back and absorb. iWriterly is one of my favorites.

 Oh, one more thing about your book trailer: Add a title credit at the end, listing where your book can be purchased.
 Add it to your video description as well.
-I’m not very good at remembering that the website I need to surf to is www.somethingorother@amazon.12226357.bookforyou.com.
+People need to know where to find you!

 Don't forget to add your awesome video to your Amazon Author Central page, and to your website and your Facebook page.
 Shoot, go ahead and tweet it out, too.